Mohammad Rashnonezhad: Career

 He won the Junior Asian Championships in 2016.
 He finished in second place at the 2017 Asian Judo Championships in 2017.

 In 2019, finished in fifth place at the Hohhot Grand Prix and won bronze at the Belgian Open Visé.
 Once based in the Netherlands he began to be coached by Vahid Sarlak and trained at the Olympic Training Center in Papendal.

-He won a bronze medal at the European Cup in Malaga in 2019 to become the first member of the IJF refugee team to win a podium spot at an international event.
+He won a bronze medal at the European Cup in Málaga in 2019 to become the first member of the IJF refugee team to win a podium spot at an international event.
 He competed as part of the refugee team at the Tel Aviv Grand Prix in January 2020, posting on social media that his attendance proved "sports and politics are separate".

 He competed as part of the IJF Refugee team at the European Judo Championships in Marseille in 2023.
 In 2023, he was awarded a scholarship by the Olympic Refuge Foundation (ORF).

 In May 2024, he was confirmed on the IOC Refugee Team for the 2024 Paris Olympics.